saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 val USER_NAME_FIELD = "UserName"
 ```

-## Single expression functions
+### Single expression functions short form
 - Omit the return type, curly braces, and return statement.
-- use the assignment operator (=), followed by the expression.
+- Use the assignment operator (=), followed by the expression.

 ```kotlin
 // A higher order function, runMyRunnable,